-359 The NDMI-based estimation is less correlated than the other methods with Padovani but this

-360 correlation increases when integrating the information from the NDVI index (Figure 7.c).

-361 This difference may be related to the influence of the vegetation in the NDMI index.
+The NDMI-based estimation is less correlated than the other methods with Padovani but this correlation increases when integrating the information from the NDVI index (Figure 7.c).
+This difference may be related to the influence of the vegetation in the NDMI index.

-363 The river stage at Ladário is delayed compared to both Padovani (2010) and the methods evaluated although the amplitude of the river gauge and the estimated flooded area are similar.
+The river stage at Ladário is delayed compared to both Padovani (2010) and the methods evaluated although the amplitude of the river gauge and the estimated flooded area are similar.
 Following the Hamilton et al. (1996) estimation of the flooded area, the river stage at Ladário should be strongly correlated.
-Further analysis should be performed to understand these differences.
+Further Estimation of the flooded area over the pantanal, a ...